image

 Free Trade Agreements

 The (ASEAN) Free Trade Area (AFTA) was signed in 1992 with the aim to be a catalyst to help ASEAN become a production base for global markets.
-Under the agreement, goods originating in ASEAN have applied a 0-5 percent tariff rate.
+Under the agreement, goods originating in ASEAN have applied 0-5 percent tariff rates.

 As a member of ASEAN, it is part of the bloc’s free trade area and agreements with Australia, New Zealand, China, Indian, Japan, and South Korea.
 Indonesia also has a bilateral economic partnership agreement (EPA) with Japan and FTAs with Pakistan and the European Free Trade Association (which consists of Iceland, Liechtenstein, Norway, and Switzerland).
 Further, Indonesia and Australia ratified the Indonesia-Australia Comprehensive Economic Partnership Agreement on February 10, this year.